Slow Down Summer

 "Slow Down Summer" is a song by American country music singer Thomas Rhett.
 It was released on November 5, 2021 as the lead single from his sixth studio album, Where We Started.
-The song was written by Rhett, Ashley Gorley, Sean Douglas, Jesse Frasure and Rhett Akins, and produced by Dann Huff and Frasure.
+The song was written by Rhett with his father Rhett Akins, as well as Ashley Gorley, Sean Douglas, and Jesse Frasure.

 Background

 In a press release, Rhett stated: "I wrote this song from the point of view of two people who are in love during senior year of high school, I envisioned them headed off to different schools and they're starting to understand that the moment the weather starts to change, they've got a 99-percent chance this relationship is not going to work.
 I know that myself and a lot of people have been there before, wishing the fireworks stage doesn't have to end."

 Content

 Carena Liptak of ABC Audio wrote that the lyrics "follow a couple who are soaking up every minute of their summer love together, knowing that when the weather cools, so will their relationship."
 Chris Parton of Sounds Like Nashville described the storyline as "two lovers locked in a summer they'll never forget—but knowing all too well their time together will soon end".